jkomg/container-journey-template/README.md

     $ bx cs machine-types [location id] # list of available machine type for the location
     $ bx cs vlans [location id] # private and public vlan id for the location
     ```
+    > If you want to create a cluster outside of us-south, you need to follow the [full instructions](https://console.bluemix.net/docs/containers/cs_cluster.html#cs_cluster_cli).

     Create your Kubernetes cluster.
     ```bash